Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-program-a-static-password.md

 - [UseFastTrigger()](xref:Yubico.YubiKey.Otp.Operations.ConfigureStaticPassword.UseFastTrigger%28System.Boolean%29)
 - [UseNumericKeypad()](xref:Yubico.YubiKey.Otp.Operations.ConfigureStaticPassword.UseNumericKeypad%28System.Boolean%29)

-The static password does not have a fixed part, but you can still use ``AppendDelayToFixed()``.
-This will simply add a delay prior to the static password.
+The static password does not have both a fixed part and a variable part like Yubico OTPs do, but you can still use ``AppendDelayToFixed()`` without error.
 [AppendTabToFixed()](xref:Yubico.YubiKey.Otp.Operations.ConfigureStaticPassword.AppendTabToFixed%28System.Boolean%29) will succeed, but instead of sending a tab before the static password, it will break up or alter the static password.
 Use ``SendTabFirst()`` instead.

 These settings can also be toggled after static password configuration by calling [UpdateSlot()](xref:OtpUpdateSlot).